naiyerasif/site/content/blog/2019/2019-06-02-linting-sass-with-stylelint.md

 "fix-scss": "stylelint \"src/**/*.scss\" --fix",
 ```

 > As noted in the `stylelint` docs, autofixing is an *experimental* feature; it does not respect special comments for disabling `stylelint` within sources (e.g., `/* stylelint-disable-line */`).
-It is recommended to run `stylelint` twice if you're using both these special comments and autofixing.
+It is recommended that you run `stylelint` twice if you're using both these special comments and autofixing.
 On the first run, some violations could be missed or reported incorrectly.

 ## Extending stylelint configurations